chef-boneyard/chef-rfc/rfc112-target-mode.md

 `chef-client --target router.local`.
 When in target mode, many default local file paths would automatically change based on the target name.
-For example, the lock file name could change to `chef-client-TARGET_NAME.pid` and the cache path could have a subdirectory added based on the target name.
+For example, the lock file name could change to `chef-client-TARGET_NAME.pid` and the cache path could have a sub-directory added based on the target name.
 This allows all other settings such as `chef_server_url` and `client_key` to be inherited from the management nodes `client.rb`.
 Alternatively, multiple configuration files could be maintained, one for each target node.